VergilOP/Note/University/2nd/Security and Networks/PastPaper/PastExamQuestions1.md

             A \rightarrow B : \{M\}_{\#(N_A, N_B)}
         $$
         where $N_A$ and $N_B$ are nonces, and $\#(N_A, N_B)$ is a symmetric key based on the hash of $N_A$ and $N_B$, and $pk(A)$ is the public key of A. Is it possible for the attacker to learn M without knowing the private key of A?
 If so, give an attack in Alice-Bob Notation.
 If not, explain why
+        > In this protocol, it is not possible for an attacker to learn M without knowing the private key of A. Since $N_A$ and $N_B$ are nonces, they ensure freshness in each communication session.
+The symmetric key, $\#(N_A, N_B)$, is based on the hash of these nonces, which makes it difficult for the attacker to predict or reproduce without knowing both nonces.
+Furthermore, the message ${N_A, N_B, B}_{pk(A)}$ is encrypted using A's public key, meaning only A, with their private key, can decrypt it to retrieve $N_B$.
+Without knowing A's private key, the attacker cannot obtain both nonces, and therefore cannot generate the symmetric key or decrypt the message M.
 3.
     1. What is cross-site scripting?
     2. A website contains the following code which sends a message, user name and password to a server: